sftpplus/sftpplus-docs/src/doc_source/guides/hardening.rst

 You can do this for the FTP/FTPS service by setting a value for the `banner` configuration option which starts with the `>` character.

-For the HTTP/HTTPS file transfer service and for the Local Manager service you can use the `headers` configuration option to set a different value for the standard `Server` header.
+For the HTTP/HTTPS file transfer service and for the Web Manager service you can use the `headers` configuration option to set a different value for the standard `Server` header.